-- All φ-features are valued and interpretable in the syntactic component.
-Only some of them are interpretable at LF as well.
-Inherent features are not necessarily LF-interpretable, and LF-interpretable features are not necessarily inherent - As all φ-features are valued, I will propose an agreement algorithm based on the standard notion of unification - Mixed agreement patterns in gender confusion arise from the appearance of non-inherent semantic φ-features
+- All φ -features are valued and interpretable in narrow syntax.
+Only some of them are interpretable at LF/PF.
+Inherent features are not necessarily LF-interpretable, and LF-interpretable features are not necessarily inherent.
+(I will not discuss PF-interpretability here) - As all φ -features are valued, I will propose an agreement algorithm based on the standard notion of unification (Gazdar et al. 1985, Shieber 1986, Pollard and Sag 1994, etc.) - Mixed agreement patterns arise from the appearance of non-inherent semantic φ -features - Unlike in the standard view of agreement, where it is based upon the Spec-head configuration or on the syntactic c-command relation, under the unification view of agreement, the primary relation involved is that of simple merge.